aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.generation/eciencodings/_index.md

 public final class ECIEncodings extends System.Enum
 ```

 Extended Channel Interpretation Identifiers.
 It is used to tell the barcode reader details about the used references for encoding the data in the symbol.
-Current implementation consists all well known charset encodings.
-Currently, it is used only for QR 2D barcode.

 --------------------